Baqend/guide/src/topics/speed-kit/analyzer.md

 4. **Possible Speedup**: The analyzer tells you how much faster your website will be, if you activate Speed Kit.
 5. **Video Comparison**: The analyzer captures the page load, so that you can literally see the effect that Speed Kit has.

+### Compares Performance With and Without Speed Kit

+If **Speed Kit is active** on your website already, the analyzer deactivates Speed Kit for one of the two tests.
+If **Speed Kit is not active** on your website, the analyzer injects Speed Kit into your websites for one of the tests.
+Thus, you always get to know what Speed Kit currently does or could do for your web performance.

 ### Measurement Setup

 In principle, the analyzer loads your website multiple times to **contrast performance with and without Speed Kit**: